nxadm/rakudo-pkg/README.md

 <br>
 **If you're an end-user looking for native Rakudo Linux packages (debs and rpms), you'll find them in the [releases tab](https://github.com/nxadm/rakudo-pkg/releases).
 The difference with [Rakudo Star for Linux](https://github.com/rakudo/star) is that that distribution does not provide pre-compiled packages (it compiles Rakudo at install time) and that it contains a selection of modules.
-The objective of our packages it to be are small by design (e.g. usable in Docker) and thus they don't provide any pre-installed modules.
-A script is included to install zefi, the Perl 6 module package manager.
+The objective of our packages it to be small by design (e.g. usable in Docker).
+In consequence, they don't provide any pre-installed modules.
+A script is included to install zef, the Perl 6 module package manager.**

+## About the packages
+The packages are minimalistic by design: they don't run any pre/post scripts and all the files are installed in /opt/rakudo.

 At the moment the following packages are provided:
 - Centos (amd64): 7